Canon 200D vs Fujifilm X20

 With 24MP, the 200D offers a higher resolution than the X20 (12MP), but the 200D nevertheless has larger individual pixels (pixel pitch of 3.72μm versus 2.20μm for the X20) due to its larger sensor.
-Moreover, the 200D is a somewhat more recent model (by 4 years and 5 months) than the X20, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+Moreover, the 200D is a much more recent model (by 4 years and 5 months) than the X20, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the X20 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The Canon EOS 200D has a native sensitivity range from ISO 100 to ISO 25600, which can be extended to ISO 100-51200.
 The corresponding ISO settings for the Fujifilm X20 are ISO 100 to ISO 12800 (no boost).